frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ## Overview

-The alphabetic layout in this keymap was originally based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
+The alphabetic layout in this keymap was *originally* based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/).
 I tried it, liked it, tweaked it, and tweaked some more...

 When I originally started making changes to RSTHD, I called it RSTHD'.
 The `'`, pronounced "prime", is [used in maths](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics,_statistics,_and_science) to indicate a derivative of the named thing.
-I think the layout still retains its RSTHD DNA despite all the changes.
-I figure calling it *RSTHD/Prime* acknowledges its origin while still indicating that it's different.
+While the layout is hardly  recognizable as RSTHD any more, I still call it *RSTHD/Prime* to acknowledge its origin.

 The code is known to compile for and work on a rev1 Kyria with a 32kB Pro Micro controller and a rev3 Kyria with a Liatris controller.
 There are some lines at the top of rules.mk that will need to be un/commented accordingly.

 See also [Kyria Build Notes](docs/kyria-build-notes.md).

-**As of late 2023, I'm not maintaining this documentation very often.
+**As of late 2023, I'm not maintaining this documentation regularly.
 It's too much work to be frank.
 It serves as a general guide, but for actual info please refer to the source.
 See also the [common](../common/) folder.**

 ### Goals